department-of-veterans-affairs/vets-website/content/pages/housing-assistance/adaptive-housing-grants.md

 <div class="va-introtext">

-We offer grants to severely disabled Servicemembers and Veterans to buy or change a home to meet their needs and live more independently.
+We offer grants to Servicemembers and Veterans with certain service-connected disabilities to buy or change a home to meet their needs and live more independently.
 Changing a home might involve installing ramps or widening doorways.
 If you’re a disabled Servicemember or Veteran, find out if you can get a grant to help meet your housing needs.

 </div>